SERG-Delft/thesis-template/README.md

 1. Click "Select a .zip file"
 1. Select the ZIP you just downloaded

+**:warning: Important! :warning:**

+ShareLatex does not parse the `*.ps` files in `img/`.
+These files should therefore be manually uploaded to the ShareLatex project to have a non-erroring build.

 ## Build instructions

 If you would like to build this project on your local machine, ensure that `texlive-full` is installed.